ARM-software/Arm-2D/README.md

 - Armv8-M processors: Cortex-M23/M33/Star-MC1/M35P
 - Armv8.1-M processors: Cortex-M55/M85/M52

-**The library is designed with ACI (Arm Custom Instructions) in mind.** Accelerations implemented with user-defined instructions can be integrated into the library easily without modifying the existing Arm-2D library or upper-layer software.
+**The library is designed with ACI (Arm Custom Instructions) in mind.** Accelerations implemented with user-defined instructions can be integrated into the library easily as software extensions and it is transparent for upper-layer software.

-**The library is designed with 2D image accelerators in mind and follows the feature-agnostic principle.**  Accelerators can be supported easily without modifying the existing Arm-2D library or upper-layer software.
+**The library is designed with 2D image accelerators in mind and follows the feature-agnostic principle.**  The support for 2DGPU (or other Accelerators) can be easily added as software extensions and it is transparent for upper-layer software.

 **The library is designed with resource constraints in mind.** **For Cortex-M processors with 8K~32K SRAM that cannot afford a complete framebuffer**, Arm-2D introduces a feature called **Generic Partial Framebuffer**, enabling those existing MCUs to run GUI applications in a decent frame rate.